 There is much variation in practice in terms of the type of accommodation that is provided to families under section 17 of the Children Act 1989.
 Due to housing demand, cost and supply, many local authorities are presented with very significant challenges and costs in sourcing suitable temporary accommodation.
 Accommodation can therefore range from private tenancies, where the local authority may have made arrangements with specific providers to Bed and Breakfast (B&B) or hotel rooms.
 Some voluntary sector agencies provide housing units with an additional support element.

-There is case law that relates to the suitability of temporary accommodation provided to families who are owed a homelessness duty under the Housing Act 1996 and Homelessness Code of Guidance 2006 provides statutory guidance on the suitability of certain types of accommodation in the context of discharging homelessness duties under the Housing Act 1996.
-However, the Court of Appeal recently ruled that when the local authority is providing accommodation to meet the needs of a child under section 17, guidance relating to other statutory schemes of support does not need to be adhered to.
+The Court of Appeal has ruled that when the local authority is providing accommodation to meet the needs of a child under section 17, guidance relating to other statutory schemes of support does not need to be adhered to.

-There is one reported judgment that has considered the suitability of temporary accommodation provided to families under section 17, the case of C, T, M & U v LB Southwark (2014), which was brought by a mother and four children who were supported by the local authority for two and a half years, with the mother’s partner joining them after one year.
-The High Court determined that the local authority had acted lawfully in providing B&B accommodation for eight months and by providing accommodation in a different area of the UK without a specific assessment evaluating the impact of this.
+There is one reported judgment that has considered the suitability of temporary accommodation provided to families under section 17: the High Court case of C, T, M & U v LB Southwark (2014), which was brought by a mother and four children who were supported by the local authority for two and a half years, with the mother’s partner joining them after one year.
 The court’s findings are set out below.
 The family’s subsequent appeal challenging the High Court’s decision to the Court of Appeal did not raise grounds in relation to the local authority’s provision of accommodation.

-The Court of Appeal in the case of C, T, M & U v LB Southwark (2016) has been very clear that local authorities are not required to follow statutory guidance relating to other statutory responses to homelessness, but must ensure that in making a decision regarding providing services to meet an assessed need, due consideration must be given to the need to safeguard and promote the welfare of children.
+The Court of Appeal in the case of R (C, T, M & U) v LB Southwark (2016) has been very clear that local authorities are not required to follow statutory guidance relating to other statutory responses to homelessness, but must ensure that in making a decision regarding providing services to meet an assessed need, due consideration must be given to the need to safeguard and promote the welfare of children.

 Local authorities placing outside of their area retain responsibility for funding accommodation and financial support under section 17 until that duty is no longer owed.
 However, placing families in different areas leads to wider service pressures on the receiving authority.
 The placing authority should notify the receiving authority when a child in need is being placed in that area.
 Local authorities using NRPF Connect will be able to identify when a family is being supported by another authority using the system.